arielsrv/javalin-api/README.md

 - Metrics with Micrometer and Prometheus
 - OpenTelemetry agent integration (for distributed tracing)
 - Docker-ready (multi-stage build)
+- **Kubernetes-ready: manifests and automated deployment tasks included**

 ## Requirements
 - Java 21 (for local build and runtime)
 - Maven 3.9+
 - Docker (for containerized builds and deployment)
+- (For Kubernetes) kubectl, kustomize, mkcert, and access to a Kubernetes cluster

 ## Build & Run